txtatech/forthttp/README.md

 The QR Code integration enhances the versatility and flexibility of the Forth Web Interpreter, allowing users to seamlessly load and execute Forth commands on-the-go.

-Security Considerations
+**Security Considerations:**

 When working with a web-based application like the Forth Web Interpreter, it's crucial to prioritize security.
 Here are a few security considerations to keep in mind:

+**User Input Sanitization:**

-User Input Sanitization: Ensure that all user input is properly sanitized before processing it on the server side.
+Ensure that all user input is properly sanitized before processing it on the server side.
 Apply appropriate input validation and filtering techniques to prevent code injection or other forms of malicious behavior.

 Secure Communication: Protect the communication between the browser and the server by using secure protocols such as HTTPS.
 This helps to ensure data integrity and confidentiality during transmission.